grst/geos/README.md

 ```
 geos -m path/to/mapsources
 ```
-Will start a webserver.
+will start a webserver.
 Open your browser and navigate to the URL.
 A simple web page will open where you can download a KML Document containing links to all maps in the mapsource directory.

-In Google earth, the KML file will appear in the 'places' pane.
+In Google Earth, the KML file will appear in the 'places' pane.
 Activate the checkbox of the map you want to display there:

 ![](doc/ge-places.png)